Georgia Behavioral Health

 Motherhood is a transformative experience, but for many women, it also brings emotional challenges.
 Perinatal depression occurs during pregnancy, while postpartum depression (PPD) develops after childbirth.
 These conditions go beyond the “baby blues,” leading to persistent sadness, anxiety, exhaustion, and difficulty bonding with the baby.

-At Georgia Behavioral Health, we provide specialized mental health care for women experiencing perinatal mood disorders.
+At Georgia Behavioral Health, our therapists provide specialized mental health care for women experiencing perinatal mood disorders and postpartum depression in Norcross, GA and nearby areas.
 Our team offers therapy, medication management, and holistic approaches to help mothers regain emotional well-being and enjoy their journey through parenthood.

 Signs & Symptoms of Perinatal & Postpartum Depression